spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-availability-notification-feature.md

 {% info_block warningBox "Verification" %}

-To verify that `AvailabilityNotificationAnonymizerPlugin` works:
+Verify that `AvailabilityNotificationAnonymizerPlugin` works:
 1. Add a new product.
 2. On the Storefront, as a company user, subscribe to its availability notifications.
 3. Check that the corresponding line is added to the `spy_availability_notification_subscription` table.
 4. Delete the company user that is subscribed to the product's availability.
 5. Check that the line is deleted from the `spy_availability_notification_subscription` table.

-To verify that `AvailabilityNotificationSubscriptionCustomerTransferExpanderPlugin` works:
+Verify that `AvailabilityNotificationSubscriptionCustomerTransferExpanderPlugin` works:
 1. Add a new product.
 2. On the Storefront, as a company user, subscribe to its availability notifications.
 3. On the Storefront, go to account overview&nbsp;<span aria-label="and then">></span> **Newsletters**.